eQualityTime/projectreal/index.markdown

 <img src="{{site.baseurl}}/assets/logos/ProjectReal.png" alt="Project Logo"/>

 # Project Real
-Welcome to #Project Real.
+Welcome to #ProjectReal.
 This project has been co created by young people, teachers, influencers and academics.
 It aims to give young people the skills to be critical consumers of information they find online and to feel confident in their abilities to make good decisions based on this.

 Here you'll find lesson plans and resources six hour-long sessions, each focussed on the government SHARE guidelines and each covering a different element of fake news, e.g. fake photos, fake people and fake videos.
 The lessons are designed for learners aged around 11-13.